dotnet/orleans/src/Documentation/streaming/streams_programming_APIs.md

 That way Pub-Sub data will be durably stored in Azure Table.
 For initial development you can use memory storage as well.
-In addition to Pub-Sub, Orleans Streaming Runtime delivers events from producers to consumers, manages all runtime resources allocated to actively used streams, and transparently garbage collects runtime resources from unused streams.
+In addition to Pub-Sub, the Orleans Streaming Runtime delivers events from producers to consumers, manages all runtime resources allocated to actively used streams, and transparently garbage collects runtime resources from unused streams.

 ### Configuration<a name="Configuration"></a>